Travels with V

 It has started to rain, and the night falls quick.
 The guides who initially tried to assure us that a little massage would surely help, finally realize that the situation is urgent.
 We understand the fix they’re in, if a tourist is hurt on their shift they might lose their attractive job.
 But we have to get V to a hospital, and the nearest place is Medan, a big city some 40 kilometers east.

-We leave the base camp in a hurry, and just as we should have done the next day – by rafting the river.
+We leave the base camp in a hurry, and just as we would have done the next day – by rafting the river.
 While the rain gets worse by the minute and lightning tears the darkness all around us we are rushed down the raging river perched in rubber tubes tied together.
 We don’t wear much clothing, everything gets soaking wet from water splashing from all directions.

 Will we reach Medan?
 Will V get help for her deformed wrist?
 Will we be able to continue our journey at all?
 All will be revealed – in the next chapter!